HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/content/JSF_hasBaseURL.md

 ## Introduction

 When using JSF (AJAX) related Portlets with HCL Digital Experience, some AJAX requests may lead to unexpected behaviors for which a ajax-call can not be handled correctly on HCL Digital Experience server side.
 Most likely the problem is related to resource-caching issues inside of the JSF-framework used by HCL Digital Experience.
-This document describe the different kind of solutions that can be done to fix such caching related problems.
+This document describes the different solutions that can be used to fix such caching related problems.

 ## Instructions